infimalabs/space/A15/README.md

 In contrast, the minimal-surface WPH would require more complex surface representations, potentially introducing additional numerical challenges contradictory to the framework’s determinism goals.
-Therefore, all references to the Weaire-Phelan Honeycomb (WPH) within this manuscript specifically denote the geometric polyhedral form, not the minimal-surface variant from foam physics.
+Therefore, all references to the Weaire-Phelan Honeycomb (WPH) within this document specifically denote the geometric polyhedral form, not the minimal-surface variant from foam physics.